pandoc/lua-filters/abstract-to-meta/README.md

 The abstract can be placed anywhere in the document.

-The filter assumes that the abstract runs up until the next heading or a [horizontal rule], whichever comes first).
+The filter assumes that the abstract runs up until the next heading or [horizontal rule], whichever comes first.
 Thus the abstract can be placed at the beginning of a document whose text doesn't start with a heading: